Ground-truth retrieval benchmark

 | + literal-plan recall fix | 83.3% (25/30) |

-The reranker's own contribution here is a single question (56.7% → 60.0%) — within noise on a set this size, and not a result we'll dress up as a proven file-hit or precision win.
-We keep the cross-encoder on as a defensible default: it re-reads the top candidates against your actual question at sub-second cost, and on larger, noisier corpora a reranker typically earns more than it does on 30 clean questions.
-Its isolated benefit after the recall fix is still to be re-measured on a bigger question set — and we'll publish that number when a real run produces it, not before.
+The reranker's own contribution here is a single question (56.7% to 60.0%), which is within noise on a set this size, so we won't present it as a proven file-hit or precision win.
+We keep the cross-encoder on as a default anyway: it re-reads the top candidates against your actual question at sub-second cost, and on larger, noisier corpora a reranker typically earns more than it does on 30 clean questions.
+Its isolated benefit after the recall fix still needs re-measuring on a bigger question set, and we'll publish that number when a real run produces it.

 Large-repo benchmark (in progress)

-Thirty questions on Express is a clean, inspectable start — but small.
+Thirty questions on Express is a clean, inspectable start, but it is small.
 A larger set is staged: 28 verified questions against kubernetes v1.36.2, a repository big enough to stress retrieval where it actually strains.
 The questions exist and are checked; the run does not yet.
-We won't print a large-repo accuracy number here until it comes from a real local run — when it does, this section gets the figures and the method, exactly as above.
+We won't print a large-repo accuracy number until it comes from a real local run.
+When it does, this section gets the figures and the method, exactly as above.

 Against cloud assistants

-Cursor, Copilot, and Cody can't be driven headlessly, so a scored head-to-head has to be produced by hand; when we publish one it will include both sides' full transcripts, on this same question set.
-What can be compared today is structural — properties that don't depend on who runs the benchmark:
+Cursor, Copilot, and Cody can't be driven headlessly, so a scored head-to-head has to be produced by hand.
+When we publish one it will include both sides' full transcripts, on this same question set.
+What can be compared today are the structural properties, the ones that don't depend on who runs the benchmark:

 | SourceVault | Cloud codebase chat | |